ryprojects1/TryHackMe_Docu/Networking.md

 The second point is choosing the search field.
 You can conduct searches in the three panes (packet list, packet details, and packet bytes), and it is important to know the available information in each pane to find the event of interest.
 For example, if you try to find the information available in the packet details pane and conduct the search in the packet list pane, Wireshark won't find it even if it exists.

+Packet Filtering
+Wireshark has a powerful filter engine that helps analysts to narrow down the traffic and focus on the event of interest.
+Wireshark has two types of filtering approaches: capture and display filters.
+Capture filters are used for "capturing" only the packets valid for the used filter.
+Display filters are used for "viewing" the packets valid for the used filter.
+We will discuss these filters' differences and advanced usage in the next room.
+Now let's focus on basic usage of the display filters, which will help analysts in the first place.

+Filters are specific queries designed for protocols available in Wireshark's official protocol reference.
+While the filters are only the option to investigate the event of interest, there are two different ways to filter traffic and remove the noise from the capture file.
+The first one uses queries, and the second uses the right-click menu.
+Wireshark provides a powerful GUI, and there is a golden rule for analysts who don't want to write queries for basic tasks: "If you can click on it, you can filter and copy it"

+Apply as Filter
+This is the most basic way of filtering traffic.
+While investigating a capture file, you can click on the field you want to filter and use the "right-click menu" or "Analyse --> Apply as Filter" menu to filter the specific value.
+Note that the number of total and displayed packets are always shown on the status bar.